gojiplus/tuber/README.md

 ### Contributor Code of Conduct

-To contribute to the project, you must agree to abide by the [Contributor Code of Conduct](http://contributor-covenant.org/version/1/0/0/).
+To contribute to the project, you must abide by the [Contributor Code of Conduct](http://contributor-covenant.org/version/1/0/0/).